 A paper that both summarizes and synthesizes existing scholarship on a specific subject.
 It provides a focused, critical overview of current research as well as analysis of issues, shortfalls, methodologies, and contrasting perspectives in the published body of work on the topic.
 A literature review is driven by a research question and organized with an introduction, body, and conclusion.

 Reflective papers may encompass reflection in and on action regarding the research process.
-Authors may share lessons learned from mistakes, challenges, or interesting barriers they faced which other graduate students may find helpful to read enroute to authoring their own dissertation or thesis.
+Authors may share lessons learned from mistakes, challenges, or interesting barriers they faced which other graduate students may find helpful.
 These pieces would be written using “I,” and will offer advice and metacognitive insight into a particular aspect of the research process such as content validation, recruitment, statistical analysis, literature review, etc.

 Neag School Journal Submission Form